cse442-software-engineering-ub/f25-no-brainers/README.project_setup.md

 2. Navigate to your project located in htdocs (if you don't have your project in this directory, copy/paste them)
 3. `npm install` to download any new libraries
 4. `npm run build-local` to create build folder for local server (add -win or -mac at the end depending on your machine)
-5. Upload the build/*, migrations, api, and .env.local, and any neccessary files and folders to /serve/dorm-mart \
+5. Upload the build/*, migrations, api, and .env.local, and any necessary files and folders to /serve/dorm-mart \
 (You could make a script to automate this) \
-(These list of files and fodlers are subject to change as the project grows) \
+(These list of files and folders are subject to change as the project grows) \
 (*Copy and paste out all of the contents of the build folder, they cant still be inside the build folder)
 6. Navigate to localhost/serve/dorm-mart from your browser since that is the file path
 7. You now should have the app running on your local apache server